-The OECD Clearing House on New Chemicals (CHNC) brings together representatives of interested governments and the chemical industry working cooperatively to reduce overall burdens associated with new chemical notification reviews, while maintaining the high quality of health and safety decisions for new chemicals.
+The OECD Clearing House on New Chemicals (CHNC) brought together representatives of interested governments and the chemical industry working cooperatively to reduce overall burdens associated with new chemical notification reviews, while maintaining the high quality of health and safety decisions for new chemicals.

 - To enhance the exchange of information and work sharing on new chemical notification and assessments;